gnu-octave/pkg-octave-doc/README.md

 ## TODO

 1. Add documentation and BISTs to the existing functions.
+2. Update functionality to include DEMOS at the bottom of each function's page like in Source Forge site.
-2. Implement a function for building a function reference for Octave core functions.
+3. Implement a function for building a function reference for Octave core functions.